-Overview | Classes | Examples | Standards | Related Components
+Overview | Classes | Examples | Standards | Related

 The Java CMIS Messaging API includes a complete set of Common Management Information Service (CMIS) oriented communication and messaging classes for sending and receiving Common Management Information Protocol (CMIP) messages.